ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 {{% fig "1904-08-29-The-Ithaca-Daily-Journal-p6" "500" /%}}

-It is really in Brookton where we get a sense of the family's finances through property deeds, reported estate information and the Mills' store sales journals.
-The Mills family likely always made a fairly modest, if stable, income from their general stores.

 I have seen perhaps more than a dozen volumes of sales journals and other financial record books that are in the possession of a local collector who told me he was contacted by Frank Proto at the time Frank took possession of the former Mills' store building, and he was given the opportunity to go through the basement of the building and preserve anything of historical value.

 {{% fig "me-mills/vol-41-spine" "800" /%}}